-A resident is able to find an available public street parking space within their neighborhood, in any direction of their residence (about a ten-minute walk), most of the time
+A resident is able to find an available public street parking space on their residence's block (about a oneminute walk), most of the time

 The District's goal to be carbon-free by 2050 requires most of the reduction of its transportation emissions to come from residents turning existing single-occupancy vehicle trips into transit, walking, and biking trips.
 Please describe at least one trip you currently take by car (even if you, yourself, are not driving) that you can commit to taking on foot, by bus, by train, via a mobility device, or by bike instead.